 There are three statutory ways in which the amount of taxable diverted profits may be determined, under FA 2015, ss 89, 90 and 91 (although there are technically four if sections 91(4) and 91(5) are considered separately), which are set out in Step two below.
 In order to determine which of these methods apply, it is necessary to determine whether or not the ‘mismatch condition’ (defined in the DPT ― avoidance of UK permanent establishment guidance note) applies and, if so, whether or not the ‘actual provision condition’ (defined below) then applies at the same time.
 This latter concept plays an important part in the calculation of taxable diverted profits involving ‘mismatch condition’ arrangements under FA 2015, ss 90 and 91.
 FA 2015, s 89 deals with avoided PE situations not involving ‘tax mismatch condition’ arrangements, ie where the ‘tax avoidance condition’ solely applies.

 The comments above reflect the flowchart shown in HMRC’s guidance notes to calculate diverted profits under FA 2015, ss 89–91.
-In ascertaining the circumstances where an avoided PE may exist under FA 2015, s 86, either the ‘mismatch condition’ or ‘tax avoidance condition’, or both conditions must apply for a charge to DPT to arise.
-In practice, there
+In ascertaining the circumstances where an avoided PE may exist under FA 2015, s 86, either the ‘mismatch condition’ or ‘tax avoidance condition’, or both c

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.